Foreign journalists create a new market

 He is an active fixer himself, but also has several freelancers attached.
 Still, there are far from enough hands.

-- I could use ten more.
-Least.
+– I could use ten more.
+At least.

 From SAR helicopter to fixer